awslabs/sagemaker-debugger/docs/xgboost/api.md

     """
 ```

 The `save_config` parameter is optional.
-If not specified, the TornasoleHook
+If not specified, the SessionHook
 will use a default SaveConfig that stores tensors with `step_interval`=100.
 That is, the tensors will be saved every 100th step.